nonebula/open-weather-map/README.md

 If you encounter any issues or have questions, please refer to the documentation or contact the developers.

 ## Usage
 The page demonstrates full functionality.
-Click on any of the text areas to add your own tasks and notes for the day.
-The colors of the webpage will change as time passes throughout the day.
-Grey means the hour has passed, red indicated present and green indicates the future.
-All text will be removed from the page if you do not click the 'save' icon, so make sure to save any progress!
+Click on any button from your search history to view your history.
+Search for new cities in the search bar.
+The page may appear empty without any of your input, this is fine and as intended.

 ![Website Screenshot](./assets/images/screenshot.png)